 Adjuvant (after surgery and radiation therapy) therapy depends upon the type of tumor and prior treatment :

 - If chemotherapy was not completed before surgery, the remaining chemotherapy is given after surgery.

-- HER2/neu+ IBC is treated with trastuzumab (some trastuzumab may also be given before surgery).
+- HER2/neu-positive IBC is treated with trastuzumab (some trastuzumab may also be given before surgery).